petermacp/mlw.public.health.group/README.md

   - Visas

-  - Hotels/accomodation
+  - Hotels/accommodation

   - Travel/health insurance

-  - Conference registeration
+  - Conference registration

   - Local expenses (travel, food, etc)

-Remember that when you are at a conference, you are respresenting the Public Health Group and MLW - follow the Group Code of Conduct.
+Remember that when you are at a conference, you are representing the Public Health Group and MLW - follow the Group Code of Conduct.

 **Essential Conferences**